Apple is set to release a host of new kinds of products that it has never made before, according to a new report.

-But it also suggests that a number of Apple products are coming that are not updates but entirely new kind of products for the company.
+It also suggests that a number of Apple products are coming that are not updates but entirely new kind of products for the company.

 Rumours have suggested that Apple has been planning a tracking chip for some time.
 It would work like products already offered by companies like Tile: allowing people to stick the tracker to items such as keys or a wallet, and use the phone to find them.

 The tracking chip has been rumoured since last year, and an “ultra wide band” chip that was included in the latest phones appears to have been targeted at that precise feature.
 Updates to the Find My app on iPhones – which currently only locates friends and Apple devices – also suggest that the tracker could be used from within there.